hemanth-kotagiri/sgpa-calculator/README.md

 More features to this application are on their way, some of them are :

-- [ ] Results of all exams
+- [x] Results of all exams
-  - [ ] Support for all regulations.
+  - [x] Support for all regulations.
-  - [ ] Regular Results.
+  - [x] Regular Results.
-  - [ ] Supplementary Results.
+  - [x] Supplementary Results.
-  - [ ] Advance Supplementary Results.
+  - [x] Advance Supplementary Results.
-  - [ ] RC/RV Results.
+  - [x] RC/RV Results.
-- [ ] A special results page specifically for R18 Regular Exam Results.
+- [x] A special results page specifically for R18 Regular Exam Results.
+- [ ] Latest Notifications from JNTUH
 - [ ] Database integration - Ability to store the results that have already been fetched/calculated.

 ### Alpha Testers & UI/UX